Ichoran/dbce-video-cpp/README.md

 # dbde-video-cpp
 A library for Dynamic Bit Depth Encoded videos in C++ (useful for certain kinds of scientific imaging).

-The format was created at HHMI Janelia by Lakshmi Ramasamy.
+The format was created at HHMI Janelia by Lakshmi Ramasamy as a quick FPGA-friendly compression scheme.

 This is a C++ library to convert frames encoded in DBDE format to and from arrays of pixels, using only the operations found on a modern CPU (at least SSE4.1).

 ## The format